saucelabs/sauce-docs/docs/api-testing/load-testing.md

 <img src={useBaseUrl('/img/api-testing/load-test-report-status-codes.png')} alt="Status codes graph" width="400"/>

-The data inside each graph can be downloaded in a CSV file: if the footprint is set up to `All` the data will be for all the endpoints, if a specific footprint has been selected the file will contain the data for that endpoint.
+The data inside each graph can be downloaded in a CSV file.
+If the footprint is set to `All`, the file will contain the data for all endpoints; if a specific footprint is selected, the file will contain the data for only that endpoint.

-Once the test is completed, the Failures section will be shown at the bottom of the report.
-In this section, you will see the hundred most recent failures that happened during the test.
-The section shows one row for each test execution.
-Each row has the date and time, the number of failures, and a link to the specific report for that failure.
+Once the test is completed, the **Failures** section will be shown at the bottom of the report.
+In this section, you will see the 100 most recent failures that occurred during the test.
+There will be one row for each test execution, and each row includes the date and time, the number of failures, and a link to the specific report for that failure.

 <img src={useBaseUrl('/img/api-testing/load-test-failures-report.png')} alt="Load tests failures report" />